 Andrew joined the fabrication team just over a year ago after being out of NZ for 30 years.
 Andrew worked in the engineering business in Australia, Indonesia and Africa but decided he wanted to return home to the South Island.

-He now is our Production Manager in our Christchurch branch and enjoys that no day in the workshop is ever the same with the variety of work always being interesting and challenging.
+He now is our Compliance Manager and enjoys that no day in the workshop is ever the same with the variety of work always being interesting and challenging.
 He especially enjoys the welding work and has a passion for this trade.

 Andrews top tips are: